everii-Group/mocoapp-api-docs/sections/tags/tags.md

 ```

 {: .note }
 Pass `merge_tag_id` if you want to replace all tagged entities with another tag.
-Usefull to consolidate many tags into one.
+Useful to consolidate many tags into one.